ortexx/localizationjs/readme.md

 ### .brute(fn, excludeDefault)
 it allows you to sort out all spellings locale
-if __excludeDefault__ is true, then it includes default locale variants too.
+if __excludeDefault__ is true, then it includes the default locale variants too.
 Example:

 ```js
 locale.brute((val, next) => {